 Despite these effects that some might find appealing, it’s important to note that using ketamine recreationally can also cause confusion, disorientation, and loss of coordination which could be dangerous.

-Risks Associated with Non-medical Use of Ketamine
+Risks Associated with Non-medical Use of Ketamine:

 Using ketamine without medical guidance poses risks.
-Frequent or high doses can cause severe bladder problems known as ketamine bladder syndrome – resulting in pain and difficulty urinating.
+Frequent or high doses can cause issues like:

-Ingesting it for an extended period may impair memory, lead to dependency as well as increase the risk of mental health issues like depression and anxiety.
-Driving or operating heavy machinery under the influence of this substance can be particularly dangerous because of its dissociative effects that impair motor functions.
+Hence, driving or operating heavy machinery under the influence of this substance can be particularly dangerous because of its dissociative effects that impair motor functions.

 Understanding Recreational vs. Therapeutic Use